nesbittj/drupal-drush/README.md

 Intension
 --------------
 Single command to deploy a new drupal site and dev environment.
-This is done by building and runnin g two docker containers, one drupal and one mysql
+This is done by building and runnin g two docker containers, one drupal and one mysql.

 Usage